 You may not feel the desire to eat

-The all-consuming power of stress may leave you unable to think about anything else.
-This may affect your eating habits.
-You may not feel hungry or may forget to eat altogether when experiencing stress, leading to weight loss.
+The all-consuming power of stress may leave you unable to think about anything else, which may affect your eating habits.
+When experiencing stress, you may not feel hungry or may forget to eat altogether, leading to weight loss.

-Hyperstimulation can affect your body’s ability to process and absorb the nutrients
+Hyperstimulation can affect your body’s ability to process and absorb nutrients

 When you’re stressed, your body processes food differently.
 Stress affects your vagus nerve, which affects how your body digests, absorbs, and metabolizes food.
 This disruption may result in unwanted inflammation.